Watto1337/fluid-simulator-3D/README.md

 All three files must be in the same folder.

 When running, you can hold P to pause the simulation.
 Hold L to print the DDP frames (which slows down the simulation a lot).
-Left-click and drag to move the particles around, and right-click and drag to rotate the view.
+Right-click and drag to rotate the view.
 The sliders control parameters of the particles, each set representing a different type of particle.

+Hold the number pad keys 4, 6, 8, and 2 for the left, right, up, down buttons respectively, or click on them.